Marine Acoustics Short Course - Course Topics

 Sonar Concepts Overview: This section will provide a detailed overview of the active and passive sonar equations as well as a discussion of the individual components in these sonar equations in terms of the relevant physics and system parameters.

-Sonar Signal Processing Basics: Introduction to the basic functional elements of sonar signal processing: localization, detection, tracking and classification.
+Introduction to Detection, Classification, Localization and Tracking: Introduction to the basic functional elements of sonar signal processing: localization, detection, tracking and classification.
 The objective, relevant performance measures, design approach, practical aspects, and key concepts of each area are covered through theory and examples from active and passive sonar applications.

 Marine Bioacoustics: Provides an introduction to the role of active and passive acoustic technology in studying organisms in the marine environment.
 Topics include marine animal hearing, marine animal acoustic communication, remote sensing, and the impacts of sound on marine animals.